youssef12-gif/backend-learning-hub-26/Level-1/Session_3/Tech/Task/task.md

 ---

 # 📝 Submission Guidelines
-- Create a file named asyncTask.js
+- Create a file named asyncTask.ts
+- Make sure to make it Type safe Using Typescript
 - Add clear comments
 - Test your code
 - Output should be formatted